puniverse/pulsar/docs/index.md

 Will return, `[msg ch]` if any of the channels was immediately available for a `rcv`, or `nil` if none of them were.

 The `select` macro performs a very similar operation as `sel`, but allows you to specify an action to perform depending on which operation has succeeded.
-It takes an even number of expressions, ordered as (ops1, action1, ops2, action2 ...) with the ops being a channel operation descriptior (remember: a descriptor is either a channel for an `rcv` operation, or a vector of a channel and a message specifying a `snd` operation) or a collection of descriptors, and the actions are Clojure expressions.
+It takes an even number of expressions, ordered as (ops1, action1, ops2, action2 ...) with the ops being a channel operation descriptor (remember: a descriptor is either a channel for an `rcv` operation, or a vector of a channel and a message specifying a `snd` operation) or a collection of descriptors, and the actions are Clojure expressions.
 Like `sel`, `select` performs at most one operation, in which case it will run the operation's respective action and return its result.

 An action expression can bind values to the operations results.
 The action expression may begin with a vector of one or two symbols.
 In that case, the first symbol will be bound to the message returned from the successful receive in the respective ops clause (or `nil` if the successful operation is a `snd`), and the second symbol, if present, will be bound to the successful operation's channel.

 Like `sel`, `select` blocks until an operation succeeds, or, if a `:timeout` option is specified, until the timeout (in milliseconds) elapses.
-If a timeout is specfied and elapses, `select` will run the action in an optional `:else` clause and return its result, or, if an `:else` clause is not present, `select` will return `nil`.
+If a timeout is specified and elapses, `select` will run the action in an optional `:else` clause and return its result, or, if an `:else` clause is not present, `select` will return `nil`.

 Here's an example: